Glynk/Milo-iOS-SDK/README.md

 ## Hooking the Milo SDK icon on the Nestaway app

-On the Controller where you will open Milo, Always set `Milo MainVc` in  `NavigationController` and use present.
-Don't use push.
+On the controller where you'd like to open the Milo screen

 ```
 import MiloSdk